We are here for you and your family. Call us for details on our payment plans.

 1. Don’t shove that corn husk down the drain!

 We love summer barbeques and even encourage them, but please think carefully about clean up.
 We know it can be tempting to throw everything down your sink’s garbage disposal, but the reality is that even sink disposals need some quality TLC.
 Stringy foods along with fats and cooking oil can be detrimental to your pipes.
-If you want a best-in-class, no nonsense garbage disposal replacement, we provide a 10-year warranty on our 1-horsepower unit.
+If you want a best-in-class, no-nonsense garbage disposal replacement, we provide a 10-year warranty on our 1-horsepower unit.

 2. Check your backflow prevention device.

 If you suspect there is a problem with your backflow prevention device, we recommend contacting a professional right away.
-Backflow devices work to keep your home’s water separate from city water and free of contaminates.
+Backflow devices work to keep your home’s water separate from city water and free of contaminants.
 You and your family deserve fresh, clean drinking and sprinkler water.
-Often, the valves controlling backflow devices rust and corrode over the winter, so it’s definitely worth checking that everything is in proper working order for the health and wellbeing of your home.
+Often, the valves controlling backflow devices rust and corrode over the winter, so it’s worth checking that everything is in proper working order for the health and well-being of your home.
 Tree root intrusion may also cause backflow prevention device destruction.
 Our professionals can help eliminate this problem.

 3. Install a tankless water heater.

 Going on vacation this summer?
 If you already have a tankless water heater, consider getting it a quality maintenance check-up.
 If you’re still working with a traditional water heater, think of all the energy wasted when you’re away.
 Traditional water heaters generally hold anywhere from 40-80 gallons of water.
-Traditional water heater systems heat water up to 120 degrees and then the water just sits in waiting until it is used.
+Traditional water heater systems heat water to 120 degrees and then the water just sits waiting until it is used.
 Tankless water heaters, the far more environmentally sound option, work instantaneously.
-They save you more money over the long-run and provide your desired temperature without delay.
+They save you more money over the long run and provide your desired temperature without delay.

-Stay cool this summer, and let us take care of the plumbing.
+Stay cool this summer and let us take care of the plumbing.
 Call 3 Mountains Plumbing today.